Englis666/Englis666/README.md

 ---

 ### 🚀 About Me:
-👨‍💻 Full-Stack Developer specializing in native PHP backends (4 yrs) and React frontends.
+👨‍💻 Full-Stack Developer specializing in native PHP backends (4 yrs) and React Native frontends.

 📚 SENA student building GestorPlus and eduSystem, educational platforms and rrhh.